 Although I truly enjoy the researching and writing process, I will always be a teacher first.
 The desire to educate and to pass along my own sense of curiosity is deeply ingrained within me!
 I have been working with students since I began tutoring first graders as a fourth grader, and I have worked, at one time or another, with students in elementary schools, junior high schools, high schools, and colleges.
-I currently teach introductory history courses, but I hope one day to augment those basic surveys with upper level courses.
-Although I find a special joy in introducing young minds to a subject that I love, I am always grateful for the opportunity to delve more deeply into issues of water, history, and environment with upperclassmen.
-I feel particularly comfortable teaching American environmental history, comparative environmental history, nineteenth century American history, and twentieth century American history.
+I primarily teach introductory history courses (face-to-face and online), but I periodically augment those basic surveys with upper level courses.
+Although I find a special joy in introducing students to a subject that I love, I am always grateful for the opportunity to delve more deeply into issues of water, history, and environment with upperclassmen.

-In addition to the basic history courses, I have also taught environmental science labs and worked in the fields of city planning, natural resource management, and Geographic Information Systems (G.I.S.).
+In addition to history courses, I have also taught environmental science labs and worked in the fields of city planning, natural resource management, and Geographic Information Systems (G.I.S.).

 *all photographs taken by Kenna Lang Archer